 What is the Secret to a Good Marinade?

-Understanding Marinades
+Understanding Marinating

-What is a Marinade?
+What is Marinating?

 A marinade is a flavorful liquid or paste used to soak ingredients—typically proteins or vegetables—to enhance their flavor, texture, and aroma before cooking.
 By combining specific ingredients, marinades serve as a transformative step in the culinary process, adding depth and complexity to dishes.